Unfair Utilities and First Steps Towards Improving Them: Experiments

 \fi using notation $S := (S_1,..., S_n)$ and similar.
 Here, the policy is a function of the entire feature vectors.
 We specify the data-generating model in \Cref{app: sim college example}.
 Under the induced distribution, $S_i$ and $Y_i$ are not independent, that is, there is a difference in graduation between the two groups.
 We do not interpret the assignments in \Cref{app: sim college example} as the causal mechanisms of the data-generating process but only as a model for the observational distribution.

 Assume for now that we choose $\{Y\}$ to be the set of essential features.
 Then, $U$ is $\{Y\}$-VoI fair.
 We now investigate the implications of $\rF = \{Y\}$.
-The data-generating process in \Cref{app: sim college example} implies that for all $i, t, r$, \ifsqueeze $\mathbb{E}(Y_i \ | \ S_i=0, T_i=t,R_i=r)> \mathbb{E}(Y_i \ | \ S_i=1, T_i=t,R_i=r),$ \else
+The data-generating process in \Cref{app: sim college example} implies that for all $i, t, r$,

-\fi that is, under an optimal policy based on $S$, $T$, and $R$, the university will, given $T_i=t$ and $R_i=r$, be more likely to admit a person from the minority group.
+that is, under an optimal policy based on $S$, $T$, and $R$, the university will, given $T_i=t$ and $R_i=r$, be more likely to admit a person from the minority group.
 We do not think that this would be considered intuitively unfair.
 (Some may interpret this inequality as the university applying affirmative action, but this conclusion may be misleading since it is not a deliberate choice by the university but a consequence of optimally predicting graduation given the available data.)
-However, if resume scores $R_i$ were unavailable, $U$ is still $\{Y\}$-VoI fair but it turns out that \ifsqueeze $ \mathbb{E}(Y_i \ | \ S_i=0, T_i=t)<\mathbb{E}(Y_i \ | \ S_i=1, T_i=t),$ \else

-\fi that is, under an optimal policy based on $S$, and $T$, the university will, given $T_i=t$, be more likely to admit a person from the majority group.
+However, if resume scores $R_i$ were unavailable, $U$ is still $\{Y\}$-VoI fair but it turns out that \ifsqueeze $ \mathbb{E}(Y_i \ | \ S_i=0, T_i=t)<\mathbb{E}(Y_i \ | \ S_i=1, T_i=t),$ \else $ \mathbb{E}(Y_i \ | \ S_i=0, T_i=t)<\mathbb{E}(Y_i \ | \ S_i=1, T_i=t),$ \fi that is, under an optimal policy based on $S$, and $T$, the university will, given $T_i=t$, be more likely to admit a person from the majority group.
 In other words, a $\{Y\}$-VoI-fair policy would use a higher test score threshold for admitting applicants from the minority group compared to the majority group if $\rO^D=\{S,T\}$.
-That the utility creates this incentive may be considered intuitively unfair.
+That the utility function creates this incentive may be considered intuitively unfair.